Department of Pathology

 • CPTCode: 81310

 • Test Description: This ultra-sensitive PCR-based assay assesses for the most common oncogenic nucleophosmin 1 gene (NPM1) mutations seen in AML and other myeloid neoplasms.
-Genomic DNA is assessed using digital droplet PCR with a sensitivity of 0.1% mutant allele fraction, and is thus suitable for minimal residual disease monitoring during or following therapy.
-Only types A, B and D duplications in exon 12 are assessed.
+Genomic DNA is assessed using digital droplet PCR with a sensitivity of 0.01% mutant allele fraction, and is thus suitable for minimal residual disease monitoring during or following therapy.
+Only types A, B and D insertion/duplication mutations in exon 12 are assessed.
 A report documenting the specific NPM1 mutation is thus required before testing.

 • Specimen Description: